yungSoftware/roblox-2016-source-code/BUILDING_CONTRIBS.md

 2. Open **Developer Command Prompt for VS2012**
 3. Change Directory to: **`<your path>\<your folder name>\Contribs\openssl`**
 4. Type **`perl Configure VC-WIN32`**
+   * If you having error like this: ``'perl' is not recognized as an internal or external command`` then make sure you installed the Strawberry Perl correctly.
 5. And then type this to the command prompt: **`ms\32all.bat`**
 6. Create a new folder named **openssl** inside **<your folder name>**
 7. When the build process completes, go inside **`<your path>\<your folder name>\Contribs\openssl\out32dll`**, and copy these 2 files to **`<your path>\<your folder name>\openssl`**: **`ssleay32.dll, libeay32.dll`**.